tophatter/facebook-ruby-ads-sdk/README.md

 ## API Version

-This gem currently defauts v3.2 of the Marketing API.
+This gem currently defaults v3.2 of the Marketing API.
 You can change the version as desired with the following:

 ```ruby
 FacebookAds.base_uri = 'https://graph.facebook.com/[desired-version-here]'